What is Mastitis?

 - Swollen lymph nodes under the arm of the affected breast

-Due to the similarities between mastitis and inflammatory breast cancer it is important to closely monitor symptoms.
+Due to the similarities between the two conditions, it is important to closely monitor symptoms.

 If the symptoms of mastitis are not resolved within five weeks, a full medical investigation to rule out breast cancer should be initiated.

-Does Mastitis increase the risk for breast cancer?
+Does Mastitis increase the risk of Breast Cancer?

 Other Related conditions

-Importantly, ‘mastitis’ is, in fact, a general term for breast infection.
+Importantly, ‘mastitis’ is, in fact, a general term for a breast infection.
 However, there are a variety of other terms that are associated with the presence of inflammation, discharge and tissue damage of the breast.

 - Duct ectasia